smartanthill/smartanthill2_0/docs/design-documents/protocols/sascp.rst

 SCRAMBLING
 ----------

 SCRAMBLING procedure is a procedure of taking an input packet of arbitrary size, and producing a "scrambled" packet.
-It is used both by SAScP and by SAoIP.
+It is used both by SAoIP and some of SADLP-\*.

 SCRAMBLING procedure requires both sides to share a secret AES-128 key. **SCRAMBLING key MUST be independent from any other key in the system, in particular, from SASP key.**

 For SCRAMBLING procedure to be efficient, it SHOULD ensure that all the first-16-byte-blocks of pre-SCRAMBLING data, are at least statistically unique.
-For existing SASP packets, it can be guaranteed as long as within first 16 bytes of pre-SCRAMBLING packet, there are at least 7 bytes of the SASP.
-To ensure that this always stands, SAoIP uses unusual packet structure with headers at the end; for SAScP, header is fixed-size and is small enough to ensure that the guarantee stands.
+For existing SASP packets, it can be guaranteed as long as within first 16 bytes of pre-SCRAMBLING packet, there are at least 8 first bytes of the SASP.
+To ensure that this always stands, SAoIP uses unusual packet structure with headers at the end; another way to guarantee it (for example, for a SADLP-\*), is to guarantee that header is **always** less than 8 bytes long.

 DUMB-CHECKSUM
 ^^^^^^^^^^^^^